HVAC contractors in

 Inspection Schedule

-Initial rough-in inspection before covering ductwork, final inspection after installation.
-Must schedule 24 hours in advance with Montgomery County inspectors.
+Initial rough-in inspection before covering ductwork, final inspection after installation completion.
+Montgomery County may require additional inspections for refrigerant lines and electrical connections.

 Insurance Minimums